 Can child support payments be modified?

 Yes.
-Florida law permits a modification in the amount of child support payments, provided that the party requesting for the modification shows that there is a substantial change in circumstances since the date of the order setting the amount.
+Florida law permits a modification in the amount of child support payments, provided that the party requesting the modification shows that there has been a substantial change in circumstances since the date of the order setting the amount.

 What you need to prove: